-There are more than 30 species in the staph family of bacteria, and they can cause different kinds of illnesses — for example, one kind of staph can cause urinary tract infections.
+The staph family of bacteria has more than 30 species, which can cause different kinds of illnesses.
+For example, one kind of staph can cause urinary tract infections.
 But most staph infections are caused by the species Staphylococcus aureus (S. aureus).

 S. aureus most commonly causes skin infections like folliculitis, boils, impetigo, and cellulitis that are limited to a small area of a person's skin.
 S. aureus can also release toxins (poisons) that may lead to illnesses like food poisoning or toxic shock syndrome.

 In teens, most staph infections are minor skin infections.
 People with skin problems like burns or eczema may be more likely to get staph skin infections.

 People can get staph infections from contaminated objects, but staph bacteria often spread through skin-to-skin contact — the bacteria can be spread from one area of the body to another if someone touches the infected area.

 Staph infections can spread from person to person in group living situations (like college dorms).
 Usually this happens when people with skin infections share personal things like bed linens, towels, or clothing.
 Warm, humid environments can contribute to staph infections, so excessive sweating can increase someone's chances of developing an infection.